 Edinburgh Castle and Holyrood Palace are connected by the partially-pedestrianized Royal Mile, Edinburgh’s main street.
 Lined with cozy pubs and shops, not to mention various attractions, the street itself is a popular tourist destination.
 However, the real treasure can be found beneath it.

-If you visit Edinburgh in August, you will have a chance to take part in the Edinburgh fringe festival which is hosted in Royal Mile.
+If you visit Edinburgh in August, you will have a chance to take part in the world-famous Edinburgh fringe festival.
+The Royal Mile comes alive with street performers, comedy shows, and cultural events, offering a vibrant atmosphere for visitors.

 The Real Mary King’s Close is a medieval street concealed below the modern Royal Mile.
 Sealed off from the outside world centuries ago to quarantine plague victims, the street is a wonderfully preserved look into what Medieval Edinburgh would have been like.